djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: ' '
 ---

+Finished A Chinese Life.
+Rebuilding Node chat from scratch.
+I will dream about it, and reapproach come morning.
+==============================
-Down to the last few pages of [A Chinese Life](http://www.guardian.co.uk/books/2012/oct/12/chinese-life-li-kunwu-p-otie-review).
+28 Feb 2013 | Down to the last few pages of [A Chinese Life](http://www.guardian.co.uk/books/2012/oct/12/chinese-life-li-kunwu-p-otie-review).
 I am savoring them.
-==============================

 27 Feb 2013 | Do it for love, or not at all!

 27 Feb 2013 | [Reading the Jade lang docs](https://github.com/visionmedia/jade#readme)